-Use it inside your cut-off pipe moulds to contain the resin while it's being poured and cured.
+Aluminium foil will work wonderfully.
+Use it inside your cut-off pipe mould to contain the resin while being poured and cured.
 Obviously, you can have no seams that will allow leakage when you are forming your aluminium foil liner.
 Essentially, you'll be putting an aluminium foil cup that is sized to sit inside your PVC pipe.
 With no resin leakage, only the friction between the outside surface of the foil and the pipe inside wall is holding it in place before, during, and after curing.
-The foil is now acting as the mould, with the PVC merely providing extra side wall support for the foil.
+The foil is now acting as the mould with the PVC merely providing extra side wall support for the foil.
 If you are a pressure pot caster, a matrix of PVC pipe mould 'supports' can be hot-melt glued together or directly to a board that fits into your pot for mass production.
 Leave long enough 'tails' on your aluminium foil mould to lift the cured castings out of your support pieces on completion.
-I doubt you'd ever need them, but you could drill a small hole through the bottom of the board in the centre of each mould location just in case
+I doubt you'd ever need them, but you could drill a small hole through the bottom of the board in the centre of each mould location just in case a dowel or punch is needed to assist with any difficult removals.